Equivalent Lands: Background

-Settlers in Springfield, Massachusetts had several disagreements with settlers from Hartford, Connecticut during the late 1630s when the Connecticut Colony was just getting established and the Springfield settlers decided to align themselves with the Massachusetts Bay Colony instead of Connecticut.
+Settlers in Springfield, Massachusetts, had several disagreements with settlers from Hartford, Connecticut, during the late 1630s when the Connecticut Colony was just getting established.
+The Springfield settlers decided to align themselves with the Massachusetts Bay Colony instead of Connecticut.
 As a result, Massachusetts Bay surveyed the border between Massachusetts and Connecticut in 1642, and took control of land as far south as Warehouse Point at Windsor Locks, Connecticut, the northernmost point on the Connecticut River controlled by the tides.

-In the 1690s, Connecticut Colony officials performed their own survey and discovered errors that were made in Massachusetts's 1642 survey, but it was not until 1713 that the two colonies cooperated together to survey correct boundaries.
-At that time, the surveyors found that Massachusetts Bay had offered Springfield settlers the right to 105793 acre that actually belonged to Connecticut; they had established themselves in and around the towns of Springfield, Westfield, Suffield, and other areas west of the Connecticut River, believing themselves to be in lands belonging to Massachusetts Bay.
+In the 1690s, Connecticut Colony officials performed their own survey and discovered errors that were made in Massachusetts's 1642 survey, but it was not until 1713 that the two colonies co-operated to survey correct boundaries.
+At that time, the surveyors found that Massachusetts Bay had offered Springfield settlers the right to 105793 acre that actually belonged to Connecticut.
+The settlers had established themselves in and around the towns of Springfield, Westfield, Suffield, and other areas west of the Connecticut River and believed themselves to be in lands belonging to Massachusetts Bay.
 Most of those inhabiting the area did not want to change jurisdiction from Massachusetts to Connecticut, so they agreed that Massachusetts would retain administration over the settled lands.
-In return, Connecticut would be granted property rights (but not sovereignty(?)) for an equal number of acres, "as an equivalent to the said colony".
-Connecticut began to auction off these "Equivalent Lands" in 1716, mainly using the proceeds to fund the establishment of Yale College.
+In return, Connecticut would be granted property rights (but not sovereignty) for an equal number of acres within Massachusetts, "as an equivalent to the said colony".
+Connecticut began to auction off the "Equivalent Lands" in 1716, using most of the proceeds to fund the establishment of Yale College.